 "Balance is a slice of our life.
 We hope it does to you what it did to us when we listened back to the record," Alex Van Halen told Album Network magazine.
 "I think one of the criteria whether (or not) you think it's a good record is 'Are you still moved by it?'
 Balance does it for me."

 Of course, as we now know, by the time Balance was released, the relationship between Sammy Hagar and Eddie Van Halen had deteriorated considerably, and roughly a year later, the group was shopping for a new lead singer.
-Thus began a long and turbulent period marked with lengthy silences, abortive reunions with Hagar and David Lee Roth, and one album with Extreme vocalist Gary Cherone in the lineup.
+This began a long and turbulent period marked with silences, abortive reunions with Hagar and David Lee Roth and an album with Extreme singer Gary Cherone in the lineup.

 At the time, however, Balance looked like just another hit from a band seemingly destined to keep on churning them out for decades.
-“This is the greatest record we’ve made in a long time … I think this is one of the best records we’ve made,” Eddie proclaimed – then sounded what would end up being one of the last hopeful notes of the Hagar era when he insisted, “There’s still so much more to do.”
+"This is the greatest record we've made in a long time. ...
+I think this is one of the best records we've made," Eddie proclaimed, before declaring what would end up being one of the last hopeful notes of the Hagar era: "There's still so much more to do."